 Emergency care or treatment

 Pursuant to C.R.S.
-12-64-118, any licensed veterinarian who, along a highway or at any public place, in good faith administers emergency care or treatment, or euthanasia for humane reasons, to an animal, without compensation, either voluntarily or at the request of any state or local governmental officer or employee, shall not be liable for civil damages for good faith acts in the administration of such care or treatment.
-This immunity shall not apply in the event of a wanton or reckless disregard of the rights of the owner of such animal.
+12-64-118, any licensed veterinarian who in good faith administers emergency care or treatment, or euthanasia for humane reasons, to an animal, without compensation, either voluntarily or at the request of a state or local governmental officer or employee, is not liable for civil damages for good-faith acts in the administration of such care or treatment.
+This immunity does not apply in the event of a wanton or reckless disregard of the rights of the owner of the animal.

 Veterinary records in custody of animal care providers

 Pursuant to C.R.S.
 12-64-120, animal care providers shall make available the veterinary records in their custody as follows: